Poland coal mine blasts kill 4, injure 19; 7 missing | Headlines

 Contact with seven of the rescuers has been lost during the operation, mine authorities said.

+Prime Minister Mateusz Morawiecki said he would visit the site of the "tragic occurrence," and that the rescue operation was extremely difficult.

-Doctors at the Siemianowice Slaskie hospital that specializes in treating burns say the condition of some of the injured is life-threatening.
+Doctors at the Siemianowice Slaskie hospital, which specialises in treating burns, say the condition of some of the injured is life-threatening.
 They have suffered burns to their lungs and to large areas of their bodies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)